YSR Bond Qubit in a Double Quantum Dot with cQED Operation: Qubit Noise and Sweetspots

 \subsection{Additional Terms}

-Other terms not included in the investigated Hamiltonian might also influence performance.
+Other terms not included in the investigated Hamiltonian might also influence the qubit performance.
 Here we discuss two terms present in realistic devices, namely interdot charging, $U_{LR}$, and spin-orbit coupling.
 For small to moderate interdot charging energy, $U_{LR} \lesssim U$, we do not expect any qualitative change to the discussions above, as the particle-hole symmetrical point would simply be displaced, but would still provide the quadratic protection in $\xi_{L/R}$.
-A $U_{LR}$ term, however, might quantitatively affect both the optimal operational points and the measured transmon detunings, $\omega_{01,n}$.
-A more detailed analysis of this has been neglected for the sake of simplicity.
+A $U_{LR}$ term, however, might quantitatively affect both the optimal operational points and the measured transmon detunings, $f_{01,n}$.
+A more detailed analysis of this effect has been neglected for the sake of simplicity.

-Spin-orbit coupling is typically modelled as spin-flipping hopping terms in DQD's, and for finite magnetic field these induces couplings between singlet states and triplet states, while for zero-magnetic field and uni-directional spin-flipping no such coupling is induced~\cite{Bouman2020Dec}.
+Spin-orbit coupling is typically modelled as spin-flipping hopping terms in DQD's, and for finite magnetic field these induces couplings between singlet states and triplet states.
+For zero-magnetic field and uni-directional spin-flipping no such coupling is induced~\cite{Bouman2020Dec}.
 If multiple dot orbitals are considered spin-orbit might also introduce spin-spin interactions in the system, as utilized for operation in Ref.~\cite{Pita-Vidal2023May}.
 The presence of either spin-spin interactions or singlet-triplet couplings, if on the order of the exchange coupling, $E_{ex}$, would serve as source of depolarization driving the qubit out of its operational basis.
 In general however, for small spin-orbit coupling compared to normal tunneling we expect no qualitative changes to the proposal above.
 Lastly, we emphasize that one of the attractions of our geometry is that significant spin-orbit coupling is not required in the material platform.
+This allows e.g. Si based quantum dots to be employed, which can be grown via CMOS techniques~\cite{Xue2021May}